Stuart Webber: Career

 Webber became Head of Football Operations at Huddersfield Town in June 2015, becoming instrumental in the recruitment of players that got Huddersfield promoted to the Premier League.

 In April 2017, he became Sporting Director at Norwich City, and oversaw another promotion to the Premier League.On 13 June 2023, the club announced that Webber had handed in his notice and would be leaving the club within the next twelve months.
 He officially left his post on 27 November 2023, when Ben Knapper took over his role at the club.

+In September 2025, he took up the role of Head of Sports at Japan's RB Omiya Ardija, part of the Red Bull Group.

 Controversy

 In May 2022, Webber came under criticism for his role in the relegation of Norwich City from the Premier League at a protest outside of Carrow Road.